mads-obrien/mads-obrien.github.io/_projects/arcfootprint.md

 ```

-* A **drop-down menu** in the GUI for the user to select the **season, a proxy for boundary layer height**.
+* A **drop-down menu** in the GUI for the user to select the **season, a proxy for atmospheric boundary layer height**.
 Since the height of the boundary layer can change dramatically throughout the year, but knowing what value to put in for the boundary layer may be a lot to ask the user, I provided a simple dictionary that inserts a suitable estimate for BLH based on observation season.

 ```python
 #look up average values of boundary layer height